Applications of the Magidor Iteration to Ultrafilter Theory: Preliminaries

 \subsection{On ground model ultrafilters that generate ultrafilters in the extension}

-In this subsection, we provide a version of Theorem \ref{cor: cor from Kaplan} which provides slightly more information in the context of discrete sequences of measures. \begin{definition} Let $\Sigma\subseteq \lambda$ be unbounded.
+In this subsection, we provide a version of Theorem \ref{cor: cor from Kaplan} which provides slightly more information in the context of discrete sequences of measures. \begin{definition} Suppose \(\lambda\) is a measurable cardinal and $\Sigma\subseteq \lambda$ is unbounded.
 A $\lambda$-complete ultrafilter $U$ over $\lambda$ is called \textit{$\Sigma$-mild} if there is a function $f:\lambda\rightarrow \lambda$ such that

 \end{definition}

 Note that if $U$ is a normal measure with $\Sigma\notin U$, then $U$ is $\Sigma$-mild.
 Also, every $\Sigma$-mild ultrafilter is a $p$-point.